ChintaRohan/bifid_cipher_decipher/README.md

 It's open source, you can do any changes.
 It's a bit dirty and messy but works :)

+P.S.: You cannot write sentences, only 'not spaced sentence', but feel free to modify my code to achieve it.
+Look on comments :)

 ## Pictures

 ![website_cipher](http://image.prntscr.com/image/c1c694edfbbb492baef86e90fcd2aec7.png)